vippsas/vipps-solutions/invoice-through-epayments/payment-sent-to-app.md

 # Payment request sent directly to app

-If you have the customer's phone number and their consent to send payment requests through Vipps MobilePay, you can send payment requests directly to the customer.
+If you have the customer's phone number and their consent to send payment requests through Vipps MobilePay, you can send payment requests directly to them.

 The flow for the customer will look like this: